 User authentication rules

-User authentication rules determine which users and from which addresses are allowed to connect to a cluster, as well as which databases they can access.
+User authentication rules determine which users from which addresses are allowed to connect to a cluster, as well as which databases they can access.

 Warning